colord3v/electra/README.md

 ---

-This jailbreak is by the community, and was developed open source.
+This jailbreak is fueled by the community and maintained by colord3v and coolstar.
+Any security updates or verified performance improvements from coolstar's branch will be merged with Electrified.

 ## Roadmap
 See the [open issues](https://github.com/colord3v/electra/issues) for areas to be improved on.